Do you ever wonder how your golf ball can go anywhere but straight?

 Practicing without purpose is more like an exercise.

 Use HackMotion to create a practice routine that effectively fixes your faults and gets you back out on the golf course with a straighter ball flight.
-Chances are you have spent too much time working on the swing plane and path, when your wrists were in the wrong position all along.
+You have likely spent too much time working on the swing plane and path when your wrists were in the wrong position all along.

 Investing in your golf game is part of learning to hit a golf ball straighter.
 Once you gain these skills and the feel of what it takes to hit a golf ball straight, you will see your golf course play start to change.